hammadev17/resume2/README.md

 **Snr.
 Software Engineer (Mobile) - AVP | [OCBC Bank | KL, Malaysia](https://www.linkedin.com/company/ocbc-bank/mycompany)
 _(Feb 2023 - Present)_**

+- On-Site Job in Kuala Lumpur Regional Office
 - Development of Consumer Finanicing Solution
-- main task is to convert old app (React+cordova) into new app (Swift, SwiftUI)
+- Converting old app (React+cordova) into new app (Swift, SwiftUI)
-- 3 projects for single app: iOS, React and Cordova Native iOS to transform old code into new code using microservices
-- Microservices architecture and MVVM design pattern using Swift 5.0, SwiftUI and RxSwift
-- Design Language System to design Screens for app
-- documentation and development of eKYC Digital Onboarding, 1FA & 2FA Login, Biometeric (Face & Touch) Login, OneToken, Funds Transfer, Bill Payments, e-Statements, Push Notifications (Firebase), Invevstment and Card Management Services
 - Providing efficient and better solutions to make UI and code better
 - Confluence: making documentations for modules and flow diagrams for Screens and apis
 - JIRA: tickets for sprint based deliverables and for UAT and regression builds